DeeboyEdx/speech2input/README.md

 </p>
 </details>

-## How to use directly
+## How to execute python scripts

-Here's how to utilize these project files directly, without relying on Push2Run triggers.
+Here's how these project files can be used.
+There are two primary ways.
+Either...

-- To type out a string to your computer with basic formatting use...
+- A) Type out a string to your computer with basic formatting.
+Or...

   `python main.py -v [<string>...]`

-- To give your computer a command ([see supported commands](#list-of-viable-commands)) use...
+- B) Have the scripts try to interpret your command to your computer.
+See([supported commands](#list-of-viable-commands)).

   `python main.py [<command>...]`